preritdas/jeeves/README.md

 (This is for personal reference.)

 Each app needs a `handler` function callable under the app level, ex. in an app module's `__init__.py`.
-The handler *must* take exactly two arguments, `content: str` and `user: str`.
-In that order.
+The handler *must* take exactly one argument, `content: str`.
 Content is the inbound message's raw content.
 User is the phone number.
 The handler must return string content to be texted back to the user.